mui/material-ui/docs/pages/blog/material-ui-is-now-mui.md

 ---
-title: Material-UI is now MUI
+title: Material-UI is now MUI!
 description: Starting today, we are evolving our brand identity.
 We are clarifying the difference between our company and our products.
 date: 2021-09-15T00:00:00.000Z
 authors: ['oliviertassinari', 'danilo-leal', 'mbrookes']